jjokella/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 for state updates to soil moisture.
 Default `0` (no damping factor applied).
 Only applies for `PF:gwmasking==2`.

+- `0`: State damping applies to soil moisture
+- `1`: State damping does not apply to soil moisture

 General state damping is turned on by setting `PF:dampingfactor_state` to a positive value smaller than `1.0`.

-- `0`: State damping vector applies to soil moisture
-- `1`: State damping vector does not apply to soil moisture

 ### PF:aniso_perm_y ###